 The major consists of 44 semester hours chosen from courses in four academic schools of the student’s choosing.
 Please note that whichever of the four schools the student chooses to use for their contract, they must include a Lab Science Course.
 Each student’s program must adhere to the following guidelines:

-- Sixteen semester hours must be taken in each of two academic divisions, while twelve semester hours must be taken in a third academic division.
+- Sixteen semester hours must be taken in each of two academic schools, while 12 semester hours must be taken in a third academic school.

 - At least 24 of the 44 total semester hours in the major must be taken at the 300/400 level.
-These 24 upper-level hours must be distributed across at least two academic divisions.
+These 24 upper-level semester hours must be distributed across at least two academic schools.

-- No more than half the semester hours earned in any one division may be drawn from the same discipline or departmentment.
+- No more than half of the semester hours from courses in any one school may be taken in the same department or discipline.

-- A 2.5 grade point average in the courses comprising the CLS is required for graduation.
+- A 2.5 grade point average in all courses included in the CLS is required for graduation.